kelvinguu/neural-editor/README.md

 (\* equal contribution)

 NOTES:
+- The instructions below are still a work in progress.
+    - If you encounter any problems, please open a GitHub issue, or submit a pull request if you know the fix!
 - This code requires data directories that we have not uploaded yet.
 - This is research code meant to serve as a reference implementation.
 We do not recommend heavily extending or modifying this codebase for other